unfoldedcircle/core-api/doc/entities/entity_voice_assistant.md

 |             | timeout         | Number             | Optional: processing timeout in seconds.                                       |
 |             | profile_id      | String             | Optional: profile used for the voice assistant command.                        |

+Notes:
+- The Integration-API only defines the `voice_start` Websocket command.
+- The end-of-stream notification is sent with the Protobuf message `RemoteVoiceEnd`.
+- The Core-API defines `voice_start` and `voice_end` commands.

 #### voice_start